sammler/sammler/README.md

 ## MVP
 You might be interested in the first definition of the [MVP](docs/mvp.md) of _sammler_.

-## Principles
+## Guiding Principles
 <!-- Principles -->
 - Everything is Open Sourced.
 - Follow a Readme Driven Development.
     - Publish everything: my progress, failure, thoughts, decisions.
     (Will be fun in a year from now to especially read all the silly decisions ;-))
-- Use as much existing solutions as possible, focus on assembling.
+- Use as much existing solutions as possible, focus on assembling, rather than writing new code.
 - All activities should be continuously tested and deployed to the cloud.
 - The entire solution needs to multi-tenant enabled.
 - Embrace the concept of microservices.
-- Don't introduce any dependencies on Cloud providers such as Amazon.
+- Don't introduce any dependencies on cloud providers such as Amazon, Azure, etc.
 - Automate, automate, automate.

 ## Technology Choices
 <!-- Technology Choices -->
-To start somewhere, some assumptions and technology choices have been made.
+Some opinionated assumptions and technology choices have been made.
 But this might change over time.

 - Programming languages: JavaScript/TypeScript, GoLang
-- Storage: MongoDB
+- Storage: MongoDB, PostgreSql
-- UI framework: vue.js
+- UI framework: Angular
 - Containerization: Docker

 All other decisions will be documented over time.